Oakman-Hertel

 Hertel or Oakman-Hertel was an American veteran automobile company in Greenfield, Massachusetts started in 1899 and closing in 1900.

 History

 Max Hertel was an engineer for the American Biscuit Company and entered the 1895 Chicago Times-Herald Race.
 His small two-cylinder gasoline car, built between two bicycle frames, broke the steering gear on the way to the starting line and he could not compete.

+In 1897, Australian businessman John Pender commissioned a car.
+Hertel manufactured the car and shipped it to Melbourne.
+The Pender-Hertel is believed to be the first automobile imported into Australia.